 Grand Canal – Circular Line

 The Circular Line runs from Inchicore back into Central Dublin terminating in the hub of Grand Canal Docks/Ringsend Basin; an excellent walk, and indeed the stretch also has some cycle paths.
 It is a welcome piece of heritage running right through the middle of the city with a very interesting history.
 The IWAI Dublin Branch regularly organises talks and walks along this stretch.
 The newly renovated docklands are wonderful to see and heritage sites such as the Graving Docks where many of the old trading boats where built can be viewed.
-For more interest in the old boats, go the Heritage Boating Association website www.heritageboatassociation.ie
+For more interest in the old boats, go the Heritage Boating Association

 Grand Canal – Naas Line

 Just past Sallins is the Line leading to Naas and beyond to Corbally.
 From Lock 1 to Naas is a very popular stretch of road and path, some of which is used just for walking.
 Onwards from Naas is a walk and cycleway that goes as far as the culvert under the old Limerick Road.
 When this obstruction is eliminated and access is possible all the way to Corbally Harbour, this will be an outstanding linear park for walking, cycling and water activities for the people of Naas.
-See http://www.kildare.iwai.ie/
+IWAI Kildare

 Grand Canal – Kilbeggan Line

 This is currently a dry section of the Grand Canal.
 There are two groups actively campaigning and working on restoring the bridges and the canal; the Kilbeggan Harbour group and the Ballycommon Canal Renewal Group.
 In the meantime, walkers and cyclists can enjoy this wonderful stretch from Ballycommon to the restored buildings in Kilbeggan Harbour.
+Good news in 2019 is the Greenway is planned to go from Ballycommon on the Grand to the Harbour in Kilbeggan.

 Grand Canal – Barrow Line